MDSplus/Documentation/docs/guide/daq/experiment.md

 * Running codes (analysis, post process, etc., basically the science, and also submitting jobs such as to a supercomputing cluster)
 * To provide access to trees without worry of running out of sockets, effectively giving priority access (an `mdsip` service will begin on startup, and other services can then go through `:8000` which is a "technically" finite resource)

 Here's an example service file.
-The way you should do this is with `systemd` (there's also an old way to do this called `initd`, but we wont' talk about it).
+The way you should do this is with `systemd` (there's also an old way to do this called `initd`, but we won't talk about it).
 The idea is that you create a service file and what it does is describes to the system how to run (`Service` section in below example) and maintain a service (`Restart=always` in example below), plus when to run it (`install` section in the below example).

 > TODO: Decide if we want to talk about `/etc/services` (named ports)
   alcdaq6:mdsip_analysis //example named port, which is confusing